circleci/circleci-docs/jekyll/_cci2/webhooks.md

 - Cloud
 ---

-# Overview
+## Overview
 {: #overview}

-A webhook, sometimes referred to as a _reverse API_, allows you to connect a platform you manage (either an API you create yourself, or with a third party service) to a stream of _future events_ (or, _real-time information_).
+A webhook, sometimes referred to as a _reverse API_, allows you to connect a platform you manage (either an API you create yourself, or a third party service) to a stream of _future events_ (or, _real-time information_).

 Setting up a Webhook on CircleCI enables you to receive information (referred to as _events_) from CircleCI, as they happen.
-This can help you avoid polling the API, or manually checking the CircleCI web application for desired information.
+This can help you avoid polling the API or manually checking the CircleCI web application for desired information.

 The rest of this document will detail how to set up a webhook as well as the shape of events that will be sent to your webhook destination.

-* TOC
-{:toc}

-# Setting up a hook
+## Setting up a hook
 {: #setting-up-a-hook}
 Webhooks are set up on a per-project basis.
 To get started:

-- Visit a specific project you have setup on CircleCI
+1. Visit a specific project you have setup on CircleCI.
-- Click on **Project Settings**
+1. Click on **Project Settings**.
-- In the sidebar of your Project Settings, click on **Webhooks**
+1. In the sidebar of your Project Settings, click on **Webhooks**.
-- Click **Add Webhook**
+1. Click **Add Webhook**.
-- Fill out the Webhook form (the table below describes the fields and their intent):
+1. Fill out the Webhook form (the table below describes the fields and their intent):

 | Field                  | Required? | Intent                                                               |
 |------------------------|-----------|----------------------------------------------------------------------|